PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 ### 1) Simulation of a Time Series with Gamma Distribution and Graphical Representation

-1) In the time series, 500 values were simulated using Gamma Distribution.
+1) In the time series, 500 values were simulated by Gamma Distribution.
 2) As can be seen from the graphical representation the series doesn't have a trend and no seasonalities are observed.
 By smoothing the    time series with method "loess" shows that there is no trend in this case.
 3) White Noises are identifiable.
 4) The time series is stationary.